sjkelly486/GetCleanCourseProject/README.md

  -Extracts only the measurements on the mean and standard deviation for each measurement.
  -Uses descriptive activity names to name the activities in the data set -Appropriately labels the data set with descriptive variable names.
  -From the data set in previous, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-Exports this tidy data set to 'PhoneAccMean.txt'
+ -Exports this tidy data set to 'PhoneAccMean.txt'

 'PhoneAccMean.txt' could be read back into R using read.table(header=TRUE).

-##For each unique combination of Activity/Subject the mean value of the following variables are provided:
+## For each unique combination of Activity/Subject the mean value of the following variables are provided:
 ======================================

 - Triaxial acceleration and jerk from the accelerometer (total acceleration) and the estimated body acceleration.